tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

   ```

   Depending on which AZ the pod is scheduled in, {{site.prodname}} IPAM will automatically ignore IP pools that
-  are backed by AWS Subnets that are not in the local AZ.
+  are backed by AWS subnets that are not in the local AZ.

   External services and appliances can recognise "red" traffic because it will all come from the CIDRs of the "red"
   IP pools.